 Background On Jeep, FCA, And Mopar

 A little background information is helpful when we’re talking about Jeep’s extended warranty.
-Jeep is part of a group of car brands under Fiat Chrysler Automobiles, or FCA.
-FCA brand vehicles also include Dodge, Ram, Jeep, and Chrysler.
+Jeep is part of a group of car brands under the name Fiat Chrysler Automobiles or FCA.
+FCA brand vehicles also include Dodge, Ram, Fiat, Chrysler, and more.

 Jeep’s extended warranty is easy to navigate.
-You can use it at any of the four national FCA brand dealerships, and all the parts come from Mopar®.
+You can use it at any of the four national FCA brand dealerships, and all parts come from Mopar®.
 Mopar is a subsidiary of FCA that handles all customer care, parts, and warranty services.
-The name comes from a mashup between motor and parts.
+The name comes from a mashup between "motor" and "parts."
 A Jeep warranty is synonymous with a Mopar warranty.

-Before getting into Jeep’s extended warranty, we’ll briefly touch on what Jeep offers for a factory warranty.
+Before getting into Jeep’s extended warranty, we’ll briefly touch on what's offered for a Jeep factory warranty.
 All new Jeeps come with a Basic Limited Warranty that covers defects in materials or workmanship.
 This is also called the bumper-to-bumper warranty, and it lasts for 3 years or 36,000 miles.
 New Jeeps also come with a Powertrain Limited Warranty for 5 years or 60,000 miles.
 This Jeep warranty covers the engine, transmission, and drivetrain.